AbhaySuryaKS/Bakery-Managment-System/README.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is open source.To view the project click on https://codepen.io/AbhaySuryaKS/pen/RNbLQdj

 ## Acknowledgments